rppth/amazon-bedrock-agents-financial-services-examples/README.md

 python --version
 ```

 2. Install [uv](https://github.com/astral-sh/uv), a Python package and project manager, if not already installed.
+Ensure that they are added to your PATH.

 ```bash
 # On macOS and Linux.